 It's getting close to graduation time, and Psi Chi members get the opportunity to graduate with a stylish Honors Cord!

 Applications are due by April 30.
 Please turn in your check and your filled out Honor Cord Application form to the Psi Chi box in 426 Fraser.
-Membership Officer Bailey Widener will then contact you in order to confirm your application and to direct you to Dr. Molina to pick up your cord.
+A Psi Chi officer will then contact you in order to confirm your application and to direct you to Dr. Molina to pick up your cord.

-To become a member of Psi Chi, simply download the form below, and then return it to Fraser 426 with your ARTS form.
+To become a member of Psi Chi, simply download the form below, and then return it to Fraser 426 with your DPR-Degree Progress Report (formerly ARTS form).
 Application forms can also be obtained at any PsiChi/PAPA meeting.

 Step 1: Application for Membership - KU Chapter of Psi Chi